-How to successfully adopt PaaS in your industrial manufacturing business: 8 step guide
+How to successfully adopt EaaS in your industrial manufacturing business: 8 step guide

 1. Assess the investment and return

-If you’re still new to the selling versus renting model, do thorough market research before venturing into PaaS.
+If you’re still new to the selling versus renting model, do thorough market research before venturing into EaaS.

-Additionally, it's helpful to know that the transition will not incur huge profits at the very beginning, so have a well-thought-out, long-term strategy in place before implementing PaaS.
+Additionally, it's helpful to know that the transition will not incur huge profits at the very beginning, so have a well-thought-out, long-term strategy in place before implementing EaaS.

 2. Carry out an in-depth product analysis

-The PaaS model comes with multiple benefits for rentals, suppliers, and end customers.
+The EaaS model comes with multiple benefits for rentals, suppliers, and end customers.

-Once you’ve realized PaaS is a fit for you, you need to identify which of your assets has a higher probability of being rented out.
+Once you’ve realized EaaS is a fit for you, you need to identify which of your assets has a higher probability of being rented out.